4.3. Variants and discussions of modern optimizers#

 where \(U\Sigma V^\top = \nabla\ell(\vW^t,\xi_t)\) is the singular value decoposition, and \(*\) stands for the dual norm of spectral norm, namely the nuclear norm (sum of all the singular values, or \(\mathrm{tr}(\Sigma)\)).

 This motivates us to develop a matrix version Adam by just considering the EMA for (4.19).
-The resulting algorithm appears to be one of the strongest candidate to replace Adam for modern LLM training, name the Muon algorithm [cite muon here]
+The resulting algorithm appears to be one of the strongest candidate to replace Adam for modern LLM training, name the Muon algorithm [Jordan et al., 2024].

 Algorithm 4.6 (Muon for matrix variable optimization)